Mohamed-elgharpawi/java-lambdas-streams-2453107/README.md

 # Java: Lambdas and Streams
-This is the repository for the LinkedIn Learning course Java: Lambdas and Streams.
+This is the repository for the LinkedIn Learning course `Java: Lambdas and Streams`.
 The full course is available from [LinkedIn Learning][lil-course-url].

-![Java: Lambdas and Streams][lil-thumbnail-url]

-In JavaScript, lambdas and streams are everywhere—near ubiquitous, it would seem.
-They’re two of the most commonly used examples of functional programming, which tends to be more concise and predictable than its object-oriented counterpart.
-In this course, instructor Bethan Palmer teaches you the skills you need to get the most out of lambdas and streams as a Java developer.

-Explore the basics of lambdas and streams, what they are, why they’re so useful, and how to put them into practice in your code with hands-on exercises on GitHub.
-Get tips for referring to existing methods and defining new functions on the fly.
-Upon completing this course, you’ll be ready to find out more about how to convert sequential processing tasks into parallel computations and start using lambdas and streams in your stacks today.
+_See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.